stanley-fork/WFGY/TensionUniverse/BlackHole/Q086_fundamental_function_of_sleep.md

 * distinguish between different sleep tension models under the same data,
 * provide evidence for or against particular parameter and library choices.

+All experiments are implicitly restricted to the regular domain `M_sleep_reg` defined in Section 3.5.
+Encoding choices in each experiment must come from the finite libraries in Section 3.3 and must respect the fairness constraints stated there.

-These experiments cannot prove or disprove the fundamental function of sleep in a strict sense, but they can falsify specific TU encodings for Q086.
+These experiments cannot prove or disprove the fundamental function of sleep in a strict sense.
+They can falsify specific TU encodings for Q086.

 ### Experiment 1: Multi function impact of staged sleep restriction

-*Goal:*
+**Goal**

 Test whether keeping `Arch_stage(m)` within systematically restricted patterns produces sustained increases in `DeltaS_memory(m)` and `DeltaS_met(m)` that cannot be explained by time awake alone.

-*Setup:*
+**Setup**

 * Population: human or animal subjects with controlled environments.

 * Arms:

   * normal sleep architecture,
   * chronic partial sleep restriction,
   * selective slow wave reduction,
   * selective REM reduction.

 * Collected observables:

   * `Arch_stage(m)` summaries for each subject and period,